,Restoring a Priceless Masterpiece Section by Section:

 The high-pressure Ethereal Division on the 7th floor was also water damaged during building reconstruction, and was carefully rebuilt by Carl Loeser.
 The scope of the contracted work was not as comprehensive as with the Echo, and although the division has received a great deal of additional restoration in the intervening years, some of the reeds still require cleaning and refurbishing.

-The Orchestral Division had been releathered in Perflex in the ’70s and was a casualty of that failed experiment in substitute leather.
+The Orchestral Division had been releathered in Perflex in the ’70s and was a casualty of that failed experiment in using a substitute for leather.
 Although the chests were taken apart in 1978 for renewal, it was not until 2005 that restoration began.
 Under the inspired leadership of Curt Mangel, and gifts from the late Edith Brickman, the Wanamaker Building owners and the Haas Charitable Trusts, the division was moved out of a chamber that directed a lot of its sound into a masonry wall, and placed in a completely new chamber on the Fourth Floor at right angles to the String.
 Possessing an unmatched assortment of Kimball reeds, all of which were restored by Sam Hughes, the Orchestral has functioned beautifully over the past decade.

 The Vox Humana choir